hazelcast/hazelcast-jet-reference-manual/README.md

 - PHP 5.5 or higher = http://php.net/
 - Composer: https://getcomposer.org/ (Install and then add "~/.composer/vendor/bin” to your $PATH)

-## Installing Daux
+## Installing dependencies

-Run the following command to install Daux:

-`composer global require justinwalsh/daux.io`
+- `composer install` to install the required dependencies to build the project

 ## Where Are the Source MarkDown Files

 They reside in the **docs** folder of this repo structured with folders and MarkDown files.

 ## Writing Content